ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/next-services.md

 | [Mary Coombes NCR (Hartree Centre, STFC)](https://www.hartree.stfc.ac.uk/technologies/mary-coombs/) | Industry access routes available |
 | Zenith NCR (University of Cambridge) | No access currently available |

-!!! tip "Cirrus is the only NCR where you can currently apply for academic access"
-    While the Cirrus NCR is the only service that has access routes available to academic researchers right now, access routes to the other NCRs are expected to become available later in 2026 and early 2027.

 **EuroHPC**

 [EuroHPC](https://www.eurohpc-ju.europa.eu/index_en) provides access to supercomputers across